Skip to content

 4. start local

-5. diagnose and fix there first
+5. triage and fix there first

-1. Download the database from Liferay Cloud
+1. Download the database from LCP

 bash